brickcraft-mc/brickcraft-mc.github.io/data/faq.md

 > !warning: Check out the [Instructions](/instructions.html) page for additional tips!
 > /?

-?[I'm keep getting a "Resource reload failed" error] This error can result from a few different issues.
+?[I keep getting a "Resource reload failed" error] This error can result from a few different issues.

-### If you're using Brickraft 2.6 or earlier and playing Mincraft 1.21 or newer:
+### If you're using Brickcraft 2.6 or earlier and playing Minecraft 1.21 or newer:
 To fix this, try:

 1. Unzip the resource pack